-Visitech is committed to the AM market development and has invested heavily in R&D and manufacturing capacity.
+Visitech is committed to developing the Additive Manufacturing market and has invested heavily in R&D and manufacturing capacity.

 Although 3D printing technology has been around for decades, the availability of strong and durable materials has been the culprit — limiting the market.

-The development of new materials and print processes has converted 3D printing into Additive Manufacturing (AM); the manufacturing of real, usable parts in medium- to high volumee, made of plastics, ceramics and metals.
+The development of new materials and print processes has converted 3D printing into Additive Manufacturing (AM); the manufacturing of real, usable parts in medium- to high volume, made of plastics, ceramics, and metals.

-Designers using modern CAD-tools and 3D design shape the most creative forms and design.
-Reproduction of such advanced designs may only be possible using Additive Manufacturing.
+Designers using modern CAD and 3D design tools shape the most creative forms and designs.
+Reproduction of such advanced designs may only be possible using additive manufacturing.

 A greener choice

-An added bonus is that AM is environmentally friendly.
-Material waste is scarce, compared to traditional machining of parts from material blocks.
+A bonus is that additive manufacturing is environmentally friendly.
+Material waste is scarce compared to traditional machining of parts from material blocks.

 Fewer building area limitations

-Additionally, we offer sub-systems, enabling you to build high-resolution printing machines combined with vast building areas.
-Our systems contain light engines, control software, and ready-to-use infrastructure, such as calibration cameras, motion systems, etc. Our customers can build real AM machines quickly, with low risk and short time-to-market.
+Additionally, we offer subsystems that enable you to build high-resolution printing machines combined with vast building areas.
+Our systems contain light engines, control software, and ready-to-use infrastructure, such as calibration cameras and motion systems.
+Our customers can build real AM machines quickly, with low risk and short time-to-market.

-By our LUXBEAM® Lithography system, we offer a proven product that supports fine-line applications and manufacturing of energy-efficient electronics.
+With our LUXBEAM® Lithography system, we offer a proven product that supports fine-line applications and the manufacturing of energy-efficient electronics.

-The consumer electronics market constantly demands smaller and smaller devices, that are less power-demanding, while outputting higher and higher computing power – as seen in mobile phones, smart watches and IOT.
+The consumer electronics market is in constant demand for smaller and smaller devices that consume less power while outputting higher and higher computing power – as seen in mobile phones, smartwatches, and IOT.

-For PCB (Printed Circuit Boards), the introduction of direct imaging lithography has replaced conventional exposure machines, coping with increasing accuracy requirements, slimmer linewidth and smaller space for the conducting material.
+For PCB (Printed Circuit Boards), direct imaging lithography’s introduction has replaced conventional exposure machines, coping with increasing accuracy requirements, slimmer linewidth, and smaller space for the conducting material.

-Advanced packaging configurations, such as FOPLP, and FOWLP with SiP, create challenges for the fabricators´ manufacturing process in keeping up high yield.
+Advanced packaging configurations, such as FOPLP, and FOWLP with SiP, create challenges for the fabricators’ manufacturing processes in keeping up sufficient yield.